bluecapesecurity/PWF/README.md

       * Enough disk storage for 2 x Windows 10 VMs using about 40 GB each.
 Additionally, you'll need roughly around twice the amount for handling disk images, memory images and additional artifacts.
 160GB+ free space is ideal.

 ## Prepare Target System
-1) Install a free Windows 10 "victim / target" system that can be used for executing an attack and performing the investigation on
+1) Install a free Windows 10 target system that can be used for executing an attack and performing the investigation on
 * Download: https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/
 * Import into VirtualBox and **take a snapshot before the first start**
 * Start and log in to the VM.
 Credentials: "IEUser" and "Passw0rd!"